My Cousin Vinny

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 23% of the runtime.
 This demonstrates the protagonist's commitment to Vinny makes his disastrous first appearance in court, showing up in a leather jacket and being held in contempt by Judge Haller.
 Despite his incompetence, he commits to defending the boys and enters the legal battle., moving from reaction to action.

 The Collapse moment at 89 minutes (74% through) represents the emotional nadir.
 Here, Judge Haller exposes Vinny as a fraud, discovering he has no trial experience and lied about his credentials.
 Vinny faces being thrown off the case and potential disbarment.
-His legal career and the boys' lives are over., shows the protagonist at their lowest point.
+His legal career and the boys' lives are over., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 95 minutes initiates the final act resolution at 79% of the runtime.
 Judge Haller, impressed by Vinny's honesty and courtroom skills, allows him to continue.
 Vinny realizes he must trust Mona Lisa's automotive expertise and synthesize his street-smart cross-examination skills with technical knowledge to win., demonstrating the transformation achieved throughout the journey.